fufuok/utils/DOC.md

 ## type Bool

-A Bool is an atomic boolean value\.
-The zero value is false\.
+A Bool is an atomic boolean value.
+The zero value is false.

 ```go
 type Bool struct {